3.6 In Fraction

 Q: Can all decimals be converted to fractions?

 A: Yes, all terminating decimals (decimals that end) and many repeating decimals can be converted to fractions.
-However, non-repeating, non-terminating decimals (like pi) cannot be expressed exactly as a fraction; they can only be approximated.
+Still, non-repeating, non-terminating decimals (like pi) cannot be expressed exactly as a fraction; they can only be approximated.

 Q: Why is simplifying fractions important?